-This version of creamy potato salad takes everything you love about the traditional dish and adds just the right updates for modern palates.
-Inspired by generations of family cooks, it’s built around tender Yukon gold potatoes, chopped hard-boiled eggs, crunchy celery, and just the right amount of sweet onion.
-But the magic is in the dressing: a blend of creamy mayonnaise, yellow mustard, sweet pickle relish, and a splash of white vinegar to cut through the richness.
+This take on creamy potato salad keeps everything you love about the classic and gives it a gentle refresh.
+Inspired by generations of family cooks, it’s built on tender Yukon gold potatoes, chopped hard-boiled eggs, crisp celery, and just enough sweet onion.
+The real magic is the dressing: creamy mayonnaise whisked with yellow mustard, sweet pickle relish, and a splash of white vinegar to brighten every bite.

-It’s simple to make, but full of tricks that ensure perfect texture and flavor.
-I’ll guide you through each step—how to boil potatoes so they stay intact, when to add the vinegar, and how to mix everything without turning it to mush.
+It’s straightforward to make, but a few small techniques guarantee great texture and flavor.
+I’ll walk you through it, how to cook the potatoes so they stay intact, when to add the vinegar for the best absorption, and how to fold everything together without turning it into mash.

-Perfect served chilled, this potato salad gets even better after a few hours in the fridge, making it ideal for preparing ahead.
-It’s customizable too—add fresh herbs, chopped pickles, or even swap mayo for Greek yogurt if you’re feeling adventurous.
+Served well-chilled, this salad actually tastes even better after a short rest in the fridge, which makes it perfect for prepping ahead.
+It’s easy to customize, too-toss in fresh herbs, chopped pickles, or swap part of the mayo for Greek yogurt if you want a lighter, tangier spin.

-Let’s dive into the ingredients and techniques that make this creamy potato salad a guaranteed crowd-pleaser.
+Let’s jump into the ingredients and simple techniques that make this creamy potato salad a guaranteed crowd-pleaser.

 Why Creamy Potato Salad Is a Crowd Favorite